Libensemble/libensemble/docs/resource_manager/overview.rst

 will check if the requested number of resource sets are available for each point to evaluate.
 If they are not available, then the evaluation will not be given to a worker until enough resources become available.
-This functionality is built into the supplied allocation functions, and generally requires no modification from the user.
+This functionality is built into the supplied allocation functions and generally requires no modification from the user.

 .. image:: ../images/variable_resources2.png